unibz-core/security-archimate/docs/Terminology.md

 Events that prevent others from happening can be understood as negatively influencing the likelihood of the occurrence of the latter.

-**Examples:** XXXX.
+**Examples:** 20% likelihood of data breaches.
+30% likelihood of vulnerability exploitation causing data breaches.

 <!-- TOC --><a name="loss-event"></a>
 ### 9. Loss Event

-> Definition...
-Risk Events are the manifestations of (threat) capacities, Vulnerabilities, and, sometimes, Intentions that inhere in an Agent; these Events bring about a Situation that hurts the goal of a given Agent (a Risk Subject)
+> *Loss Events* are events that compromise (negatively impact) stakeholders' goals.

-Event stereotyped with «LossEvent»
+In ArchiMate, *Loss Events* are events stereotyped with «LossEvent».
+There is a negative INFLUENCES association between a *Loss Event* and a *Goal* of a given Agent (a Risk Subject), which captures why an event is considered a loss.
+Loss events are caused (triggered) by *Threat Events*.

-**Examples:** XXXX.
+**Examples:** Production loss event hurts the Business owner's goal of maximizing production.

 <!-- TOC --><a name="object-at-risk"></a>
 ### 10. Object at Risk